SayHey/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image6]

-The model drives the first track well on the speeds up to 20 mph.
+The model drives the first track well and meets all requirements on the speeds up to 20 mph.
 The video of the run is in **run1.mp4** file.
 This model also drives the second track decently.
 It only bumped into the wall once and once the speed controller stopped it, so I had to manually make it move again.
 Note that this was achieved without any data from the second track.
 The video of the second track run is in **run2.mp4** file.

 I also tried different models.
 I managed to ran first track on the max speed of 30mph with the model that had high zero bias filter parameter (thus having more smooth data).
 However this model required some changes in drive.py.
 I had to add multiplier to predicted angle, because model didn't manage to drive sharp corners without it.
 I thought we are not allowed to do this, so I didn't use this approach in a final model.